gofunky/interactive-event-dispatcher/index.md

 ![Required](https://img.shields.io/badge/Required-yes-important?style=flat-square)
 ![Default](https://img.shields.io/badge/Default-none-inactive?style=flat-square)

-A repository-scoped personal access token is necessary because for API access.
+A repository-scoped personal access token is necessary for API access.
 The default GitHub token will not work because events from this token are ignored by GitHub's event controller.